spiffe/spiffe/standards/SPIFFE_Workload_API.md

 - [X.509-SVID Profile](#5-x509-svid-profile)
 - [JWT-SVID Profile](#6-jwt-svid-profile)

-Both profiles are mandatory and MUST be implemented.
-However, one or the other MAY be administratively disabled.
+Both profiles are mandatory and MUST be supported by SPIFFE implementations.
+However, operators MAY administratively disable a specific profile in their deployment.

 Future versions of this specification may introduce additional profiles or make one or more profiles optional.